SharePoint Framework roadmap

 - Tenant properties

-- ALM APIs for SPFx solutions and add-ins
+- Application Lifecycle Management (ALM) APIs for SPFx solutions and add-ins

 - Office UI Fabric Core support